 The company must also make quarterly reports on Form 10-Q, which reports unaudited financial statements and allows readers to see a comparison of a current quarter’s results with the same quarter in a previous year.

-Private companies do not have to disclose this information and can keep the details of their business dealings secret.
+Private companies do not have to disclose this information.

 Why Companies Go Public